awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

    + Content related to the Hello World application code:
      + `hello_world/` directory – Contains the application code, which returns `hello world` when you run it\.
 **Note**
 For this exercise, the application code is written in Python, and you specify the runtime in the `init` command\.
 AWS Lambda supports additional languages for creating application code\.
-If you specify another supported runtime, the `init` command provides the Hello World code in the specified language\.
-If you choose a different runtime, you need to use different instructions in the next step to set up a directory and download dependencies\.
-The `init` command downloads a `ReadMe` file that provides this information\.
+If you specify another supported runtime, the `init` command provides the Hello World code in the specified language, and a `README.md` file that you can follow along for that language\.
 For information about supported runtimes, see [Lambda Execution Environment and Available Libraries](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)\.

-1. Follow the steps below to create a subdirectory that contains the application code and dependencies\.

-   1. Switch to the directory that the `init` command created in the preceding step\.

-      ```
-      cd sam-app
-      ```

-   1. Install the dependencies by running the following `sam` command\.
-The dependencies for the Hello World application code are described in the `hello_world/requirements.txt` file\.

-      ```
-      sam build --use-container
-      ```

-      Verify that the command created the `.aws-sam/build/HelloWorld/` directory and copied the dependencies to it\.

-   The `.aws-sam/build/HelloWorld/` directory now has the application code and dependencies that are needed to execute the Lambda function\.

-### Test the Application Locally<a name="gs-ex1-test-locally"></a>
+## Step 2: Test the Application Locally<a name="gs-ex1-test-locally"></a>

 Now that you have the AWS SAM application on your local machine, follow the steps below to test it locally\.